nathanael-thms/php-deploykit/README.md

 # php-deploykit

-php-deploykit is a project currently in development that allows deployment of PHP apps in two ways: classical and symlink (recommended) on Linux servers.
+php-deploykit is a project that allows deployment of PHP apps in two ways: classical and symlink (recommended) on Linux servers.

 ## Documentation